 Ride an open trolley car along the scenic South Platte Greenway and see Denver from an open-air “Breezer”!
-Our Trolley operates past Confluence Park, REI, Downtown Aquarium, Children’s Museum and Sports Authority Field at Mile High.
+Our Trolley operates from Confluence Park (REI), past the Downtown Aquarium, Children’s Museum and Sports Authority Field at Mile High.

-Make a tax-deductable donation today to help with the refurbishment of the Trolley car body.
-Read more about ways to donate or simply donate here via PayPal (which also takes credit cards):
+Make a tax-deductible donation today to help with the refurbishment of the Trolley car body and upkeep of the Trolley track.
+Read more about ways to donate or simply donate below via PayPal (which also takes credit cards):

-If you would like to join the Denver Tramway Heritage Society, fill out and mail us a membership application.
-If you live in the Denver area and would like to learn to operate our Trolley, call the office, e-mail us, or contact our and we will set up a training day for you.
-It’s really fun and if you have never done this, you are missing a great opportunity.
+If you would like to join the Denver Tramway Heritage Society, fill out and mail us your membership application.
+If you live in the Denver area and would like to learn to operate our Trolley, call the office, e-mail us, or contact our volunteer coordinator and we will set up a training day for you.
+Volunteers act as ambassadors to the city of Denver, taking visitors on a tour back into the history of the city and providing a window into how Denver came to be the growing city it is today.
+It’s really fun…join us!

 This is a photo of the original Denver Tramways sightseeing car sitting in front of the famous Brown Place Hotel.
-The picture was taken about 1906 and was used on the cover of sheet music entitled “Seeing Denver”.
-The fare back then was $0.50 for a 2 hour – 25 mile trip.
-While we cannot duplicate the original route, our “Breezer” proudly carries on the same tradition as you will see when you ride with us!
+The picture was taken about 1906 and was used on the cover of sheet music entitled “Seeing Denver.”
+The fare back then was 50 cents for a two-hour/25-mile trip.
+While we cannot duplicate the original route, our “Breezer” proudly carries on the same tradition — come ride with us!